penguinjeff/lirc-web-remote/README.md

 #

 #
-# I will soon implement an indicator to let you know it sent a command and I will need to show when a button is depressed
+# I will soon implement an indicator to let you know it sent a command
+#

+#
+# Finnished moving from running a single command to multiple
+#

+#
+# Finnished macros
+#

+#
+# Next I will work on modules so that I can add macros to modules
+#

+#
+# After that I can work on Activities so that I can add the modules to activites
+#

+#
+# I was trying to think how to add more that one of a module with different remotes.
+# I have some ideas I'll work on that when I implement editing and selecting displays
 #